The Regional District of Mount Waddington (RDMW) has prepared an Interim Solid Waste Management Plan

 Our current system for managing solid waste is working well, so all facilities and programs will be maintained.
 However, some new programs are proposed, as are some improvements to existing services.

-The following summarizes the key actions proposed in the draft interim plan.
+The following summarizes the key actions in the interim plan.

 REDUCE AND REUSE